-- The Audit Division ensures fairness and consistency of Idaho's tax laws by examining tax returns for potential errors and obtaining tax returns in cases where a return is required to be filed but no return was submitted.
+- AUDIT — ensures fairness and consistency of Idaho's tax laws by examining tax returns for potential errors and obtaining tax returns in cases where a return is required to be filed but no return was submitted.

-- The Collection Division provides taxpayers with education and programs to ensure equitable and fair compliance, as well as payment of unpaid tax debts.
+- COLLECTION — provides taxpayers with education and programs to ensure equitable and fair compliance, as well as payment of unpaid tax debts.
 The division also oversees field offices around the state.

 - Business Income